AnnabelleScripps/luckyblock-dice-miniapp/README.md

 Run a production build locally when possible before deploying.

 Review the deployed version after release to confirm that the dice flow works end to end.

+## Troubleshooting

+If the app does not start, confirm that dependencies were installed successfully.

+If configuration errors appear, check that all required placeholder values have been replaced.

+If the dice interaction fails, verify the configured contract address.